OU-CS3560/HomeWork1/README.md

-# PA0: Intro to OCaml
+# PA0: Introduction to OCaml
-PA0: Intro. to OCaml
-Due: Monday, Week 3 at 11:59pm.

 Your goal in this assignment is to familiarize yourself with OCaml, the programming language we'll be using for much of this course.